Football clubs

 1924 - 1930

-The Junior Imperials initially played at the East Hill before moving onto the BOS; the team competed in the Hastings League for seven seasons.
+The Junior Imperials first played at the East Hill before later relocating to the BOS.
+The team competed in the Hastings League for seven seasons.

 Junior Labour